Hair Loss Due To Medication

 Sommaire

-Drug-induced hair loss is a common problem, and both men and women can experience their hair falling out due to various medications.
-Let’s take a closer look at hair loss due to medication and see which drugs come with side effects such as hair shedding, thinning, and baldness.
+Drug-induced hair loss is a common problem; both men and women can experience their hair falling out due to various medications.
+Let’s look closer at hair loss due to medication and see which drugs come with side effects such as hair shedding, thinning, and baldness.

 Common Causes Of Hair Loss